somefunAgba/autosgm/README.md

 `spe` (int, optional): means steps per epoch and refers to the number of batches which is the data-size divided by batch-size.
 Defaults to `1` if not specified.
 Helps to detect, when the learning regime has enter a new epoch from a new iteration step.
 Inactive if `restarts` is `False`.

 `movwin` indicates the initial window (in epochs) of a moving raised cosine lowpass filter.
-Defaults to `1`, restarting every epoch, if not specified.
+Defaults to `1`.
+The moving window restarts every movwin epoch, if `movwin_upfact` is set to 1.
 Inactive if `restarts` is `False`.

-More possible options are documented in the [opts](opts/autosgml) directory.
+More possible options are documented in [opts/autosgml](opts/autosgml).
-Many of the options, might likely need not be changed from the defaults.
+Some of the options, might likely need not be changed from the defaults.

 For instance, to run Adam (an approximation of the optimal step-size), the code snippet below disables the iteration dependent learning rate for each parameter and uses a single initial constant learning rate value of `lr_init=5e-4` .
 ```